 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Wesleyan Home Loans, PPI may have been attached to a customer's policy by Wesleyan Home Loans, in some cases without their knowledge.
-Wesleyan Home Loans may have denied a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Wesleyan Home Loans, PPI may have been attached to a customer's policy by Wesleyan Home Loans, in some cases without their knowledge.
+Wesleyan Home Loans may have rejected a credit application if PPI was refused by the customer.

 Wesleyan Home Loans PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Wesleyan Home Loans.

-There are many examples of Wesleyan Home Loans mis-selling PPI, some consumers were not even made aware by Wesleyan Home Loans that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Wesleyan Home Loans that it was optional.
+There are many examples of Wesleyan Home Loans mis-selling PPI, some customers were not even made aware by Wesleyan Home Loans that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Wesleyan Home Loans that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Wesleyan Home Loans, and this was not disclosed to you at the point of sale, then you would be due compensation from Wesleyan Home Loans.